 A The HSRC faces the challenges of a limited number of senior researchers, who are required not only to raise funds, but also to implement a range of contract research projects, and reach scholarship targets.
-At 30 September 2020, the HSRC employed 176 researchers.
-Of these, 80 were employed at the level of Senior Research Specialist (SRS)/Senior Research Manager (SRM) or above.
-This constitutes 45% of research staff.
+At 30 September 2021, the HSRC employed 148 researchers.
+Of these, 78 were employed at the level of Senior Research Specialist (SRS)/Senior Research Manager (SRM) or above, including Executive-level staff.
+This constitutes 52,7% of research staff.

-As was highlighted in all previous institutional reviews, as well as in a climate survey conducted among all HSRC staff in 2016, the organisation needs to employ more senior researchers on permanent conditions of service to ease the burden of fund raising, and to provide reliable mentoring to its research trainees.
+The organisation needs to employ more senior researchers on permanent conditions of service to ease the burden of fund raising, and to provide reliable mentoring to its research trainees.
 Filling of vacancies for senior research staff has been constrained by salary caps implemented by the National Treasury and further reductions in the allocation for the Compensation of Employees (CoE).
 While the appointment of additional, new research staff is not possible to the extent required, opportunities for providing tenure to existing staff are being considered within the framework of enabling organisational policies.

 B The organisation has historically struggled to achieve its transformation targets at senior researcher levels.
-Resignation data show that black researchers are in demand and are offered very high salaries in the university and private sectors.
+Resignation data shows that black researchers are in demand and are offered very high salaries in the university and private sectors.
 The organisation loses its transformation capital when it loses these researchers.
-The HSRC Human Resource strategic focus therefore remains growth in and retention of transformation capital through career path development and recruitment.
+The HSRC Human Resource strategic focus therefore remains on growth in and retention of transformation capital through career path development and recruitment.